tanvincible/dodo/docs/getting-started/overview.md

 # Overview

-Raphus Systems is an integrated suite of tools designed to streamline CI/CD workflow management for developers.
+Kurajo is an integrated suite of tools designed to streamline CI/CD workflow management for developers.
 The system is composed of several interlocking components that work together to automate the creation, validation, publishing, and maintenance of workflow templates.

 Here’s a high-level view of each component and how they interact: